Anon-Planet/thgtoa/guide.md

 See this section of this guide for guidance on where to find and how to delete such artifacts: <https://github.com/drduh/macOS-Security-and-Privacy-Guide#metadata-and-artifacts> <sup>[[Archive.org]][294]</sup>

-Many of those can be deleted using various commercial third-party tools but I would personally recommend using the free and well-known Onyx which you can find here: <https://www.titanium-software.fr/en/onyx.html> <sup>[[Archive.org]][522]</sup>.
+Many of those can be deleted using various commercial third-party tools but we would personally recommend using the free and well-known Onyx which you can find here: <https://www.titanium-software.fr/en/onyx.html> <sup>[[Archive.org]][522]</sup>.
 Unfortunately, it is closed-source, but it is notarized, signed, and has been trusted for many years.

 ##### Force a Trim operation after cleaning: